MAGALA-RICHARD/apsimNGpy-documentations/doc/index.rst

     **Diverse model evaluation metrics**.
 Built-in model prediction evaluation metrics: RMSE, RRMSE, Willmott’s Index of Agreement (WIA), Bias, MAE, Lin's CCC, and R\ :sup:`2`

+    Lastly but not least, it is worth noting that apsimNGpy simplifies **containerization**, allowing entire projects to be ported to another machine without reinstalling APSIM, provided the required binaries are correctly referenced.

 Discussion and Community Support
 ================================